 Researchers have found that resilience isn’t some either-or trait with which only the fortunate few are genetically endowed.
 Resilience sits on a continuum, one we can move upward or downward on depending on factors such as support systems and stress.
 Our brain’s innate neuroplasticity enables all of us to build our own unique “psychological teflon.”
 However you’ve coped with life’s inevitable stressors and setbacks in the past, you can always strengthen your ability to handle future ones better.

 Here are six key methods that I hope will help you bounce back from failure:

 1. Elevate your perspective.

-By elevating your perspective, you can see your problems for what they are—just part of life and not the end of the world.
-In fact, raise your perspective higher again and you’ll see they hold wonderful opportunities to learn and grow, and maybe even ways you can turn a perceived loss into a future win.
+By elevating your perspective, you can see problems for what they are—a part of life, not the end of the world.
+In fact, raise your perspective higher again.
+You’ll see that problems hold wonderful opportunities to learn and grow, and maybe even ways to help you turn a loss into a future win.

 So be careful that whatever words you use to describe your situation place you firmly in a position of power, capable of working through whatever is ahead of you.
 Because no matter how much lies outside your control, there are always things that lie within it.
 Choosing not to complain, blame or sensationalize are among them.

 4. Don’t let your adversity define you.